Cazikaza/CF/README.md

 ### Context

 The brief and intake questions proved to be adequate to get everyone on one page with the context.
-The used visualisation was my favorite part of the session and is something I find quite unique and really helping envisioning who the group is designing for.
+The used visualization was my favorite part of the session and is something I find quite unique and really helping envisioning who the group is designing for.

 ### Structure